mlops-guide/mlops-guide.github.io/docs/Versionamento/basic_dvc.md

 So now that your repository is initialized and connected with your remote storage, we can start to version your data.

+!!! warning
+    This section will use the help of the [template repository](https://github.com/MLOPsStudyGroup/dvc-gitactions) to show how to version data with DVC.
+Feel free to reproduce it with your own data files for your project.

 ## dvc add

-Suppose you have downloaded our _weatherAUS.csv_ file inside your data folder and you want to add this file under the data version control of your project.
+Suppose you have downloaded our [_weatherAUS.csv_](https://www.kaggle.com/jsphyg/weather-dataset-rattle-package) or another file inside your data folder and you want to add this file under the data version control of your project.
 The first step is to put this file under DVC local control and DVC cache by running:

 ```bash
 $ dvc add data/weatherAUS.csv